Herman Ehrenberg: Matamoros Expedition

 The expedition was soon the subject of much political turmoil.
-The governing council and the interim governor disagreed on who should lead the troops and the governor soon dismissed the council, which impeached the governor.
+The governing council and the interim governor disagreed on who should lead the troops, and the governor soon dismissed the council, which impeached the governor.
 It was unclear who was in charge of the expedition - Grant, Johnson, or Colonel James W. Fannin.
-Sam Houston, who had originally been named head of the army, and who later received furlough of duty to the council from Governor Smith, joined the troops in Goliad and Refugio.
-There he gave an impassioned speech exhorting the soldiers to remain to defend Texas from the Mexican army rumored to be returning to the province.
+Sam Houston, who had originally been named head of the army, and who later received a furlough of duty to the council from Governor Smith, joined the troops in Goliad and Refugio.
+There he gave an impassioned speech encouraging the soldiers to remain to defend Texas from the Mexican army rumored to be returning to the province.

 Battle of Coleto

 Most of the troops, including Ehrenberg, heeded Houston's plea and returned to Goliad under Fannin, while Johnson and Grant took several dozen troops to continue preparing for a potential invasion.
 The Mexican Army of Operations crossed into Texas in February 1836.
 President Antonio Lopez de Santa Anna led one group of troops through the center of the province towards Bexar.
 General Jose de Urrea led a second group up the coast toward Goliad.
 Urrea's Goliad Campaign was victorious over Grant and Johnson's small groups of troops.

 On March 19, Fannin ordered a retreat from Goliad.
 Ehrenberg was one of several scouts assigned to watch for signs of Urrea's army.
 When his group saw the column of soldiers headed their way, most of the scouts scattered.
 Ehrenberg was the only one to return to Fannin.
 They were confronted by Urrea's troops that evening, and the Battle of Coleto commenced.
 On March 20, Fannin began negotiations for surrender.
 This almost caused a mutiny, as the soldiers had heard rumors that Mexican troops had killed Texian troops who attempted to surrender after the Battle of the Alamo several weeks previously and were worried that they would meet the same fate.

 None of the Mexican officers spoke English, and none of the Texians spoke Spanish.
 When it was discovered that Mexican Captain Juan Jose Holzinger spoke German, Ehrenberg was asked to conduct the parley on behalf of the Texians.
-Fannin conceded all arms, while Urrea agreed to expel the men from Texas provided they all promise not to take up arms against the present government of Mexico.
+Fannin conceded all arms, while Urrea agreed to expel the men from Texas, provided they all promised not to take up arms against the present government of Mexico.
 Ehrenberg later admitted this was an easy promise to make, as no one expected the same government to be in power the following year.
 As a German citizen, Ehrenberg was invited to join the Mexican Army with no consequences, but he declined.